 Martin describes herself as “a creative tumbleweed” when looking over the past 25 years.
 “My life has always been about three things: music, organizing, and family.
 They are my core and each not only lead me into unexpected places, they also feed off of one another.
 They are their own fragile ecosystem.”

 Collaboration is the fluid theme that runs through Martin’s life and her approach to work.
-“You have to find your independence to fill your own needs and then in turn to be a good partner or collaborator.” she says.
+“You have to find your independence to fill your own needs and then in turn to be a good partner or collaborator,” she says.
 “In music, the public gets a finished product.
 But in real life, lots of mistakes are made and in community work and relationships, those are exposed.
-Music has informed me, however, that each moment counts in song and that the most inspiring music is made from our mistakes on stage.
-That wisdom is absolutely true in everything that we do as human beings.
+Music has informed me, however, that each moment counts and that the most inspiring music is made from our mistakes.
+That wisdom is absolutely true in everything that we do.
 Own it, forgive yourself and get on with it.”